 Following the Grenfell fire, the local council's need to seek out a new relationship with its residents began to align with that of the local arts community, who had long desired a more collaborative approach.
 In 2018 the Portobello Pavilion became a test site for these shared desires, informing and forging a better way of working together.
 The council’s Arts & Culture Service now sit on equal footing with locally based artists, curators and institutions to each support local arts in their own way through the Pavilion project.
 The evolving group hope that each iteration of the Pavilion will give awareness and opportunity to other local practitioners who might visit the Pavilion and help to steer the future of the project.

 Tim Burke sadly died in 2018.
 He made heartfelt contributions to his local area founding both the Portobello Pavilion and the Portobello Pop-Up Cinema.
 Many of the Pavilion’s members are his friends and colleagues who continue this project in his memory.
 RIP Tim.

 The Pavilion usually runs for 10 days in July.
 Week-days usually run private activities for specific groups (eg - school groups, community groups and groups with special needs) during the daytime, followed by open access after school activities and discussions/performances in the evening.
 Weekends are all open access drop-in activities.
 There is no need to book or pay.

 Remaining build and art materials are donated to other local projects for reuse.

-The Pavilion over the years has been funded by Arts Council England, Kensigton & Chelsea Council, the Westway Trust and private foundations.
-We have also recieved generous in-kind support from Col-Art.
+The Pavilion over the years has been funded by Arts Council England, the Royal Borough of Kensington and Chelsea, the Westway Trust and private foundations.
+We have also received generous in-kind support from Col-Art.
 A lack of year on year certainty usually means planning cannot begin until April but with recent private support we are starting to change this.